 Dog Friendly Shropshire B&B

-We’re not big on rules at Hopton House but we’d be grateful if you could read the following carefully to ensure you and our other guests have a relaxing stay.
-If Hopton House isn’t the right dog friendly B&B for you and your canine friend then please see the Dogpeople website for a selection of other places locally.
+We’re not big on rules at Hopton House but we’d be grateful if you could read the following carefully to ensure you and our other guests have a relaxing stay;

-We are happy to welcome responsible dog owners and well behaved house trained dogs at Hopton House.
-Sorry no dogs that are likely to be at all aggressive to other dogs or people.
+- We are happy to welcome friendly, well behaved dogs and their owners, but no dogs that are likely to be aggressive to other dogs or people please

-The White Horse, Clun, Baron of Beef in Bucknell, Bell at Yarpole and Riverside Inn at Aymestry are all dog friendly pubs.
+The White Horse, Clun, The Baron in Bucknell, Lion at Leintwardine ( in top bar ) and Riverside Inn at Aymestry are all dog friendly pubs.
 There are also a couple of pubs in Ludlow that allow dogs such as the Church Inn at the Buttercross.

 Croft Castle is a National Trust Property about 25 minutes away.
 Whilst dogs aren’t allowed into the property they do have miles of walks in the parklands where dogs are allowed on lead.
 Hergest Croft Gardens allows dogs in the grounds – again on lead.

 If you want to walk your dog off-lead you can drive up to Hopton Wood and park in the forestry commission car park.
 It’s a 5 minute drive and has miles of off-lead walking.
 If you’d rather walk there it is about a 25 minute walk.
 For an 8 mile dog friendly circular walk from Hopton House ( no stiles ) take a look at the Dogpeople Website Here.